n-sil/SpaceInvaders/README.md

 # SpaceInvaders
-Clone of a famous game in vanilla JS
+Clone of a famous arcade game.
+[Vanilla JS]